 Council chiefs in Bridgend are to erect a gallows after the suicide rate in the Welsh town has recently soared to an all-time high, and has attracted a record number of tourists clamouring for a gawp.

-Two more hangings this week have brought the total to 14, and quick-thinking entrepreneurial councillors, deciding the opportunity of making 'a quick buck' out of the visitors is too good to miss, have ordered the wooden construction to be built in a prominent spot the market square.
+Two more hangings this week have brought the total to 14, and quick-thinking entrepreneurial councillors, deciding the opportunity of making 'a quick buck' out of the visitors is too good to miss, have ordered the wooden construction to be built in a prominent spot in the market square.

 Local people have admitted that Bridgend is a depressing place to live, and that they, themselves, have often thought of "ending it all", but the decision to assist suicidal cases is thought to be the first of its kind in Britain.